avaframe/AvaFrame/docs/moduleAna1Tests.rst

 located in :py:mod:`out3Plot.outAna1Plots`.
 The input data for this test case can be found in ``data/avaDamBreak``.

-This test produces a summary figure combining a comparison between the analytical solution and simulation result result (cross cut along the flow direction) as well as a map view and an error measure plot as shown in :numref:`fig-damBreakExample`.
+This test produces a summary figure combining a comparison between the analytical solution and simulation result (cross cut along the flow direction) as well as a map view and an error measure plot as shown in :numref:`fig-damBreakExample`.

 .. _fig-damBreakExample: